benparsons/matrix-notes/faq/refresh-v1/faq-refresh.md

 # New Questions
 What are communities?
-(What are groups? == communities) Hello, how can I get rooms list from matrix.org?
-What are some examples of clients?
+(What are groups? == communities) What are some examples of clients?
 What does End-to-End (E2E) encryption mean?